oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Task 10: Set The master Key For CDB1 & PDB1

+Notes
+This script
+1. Sets the encryption key for the CDB & PDB
+2. - We are using a tag
+3. - Tags are important to identify which key it is, especially when using OKV
+    - In OKV you have the visibility to all the databases that are set and all the keys that are managed
+    - The tag uniquely identifies the encryption key
+    - This makes it easier to manage the wallets and know exactly which key you are looking at
+4. This is the point of no return
+    - From this point forward the database expects the wallet and encryption key to be there when the database starts up
+5. Each PDB also has its own unique key

     ```
     <copy>
     /home/oracle/scripts/cloning/set_keys.sh CDB1
     </copy>
     ```

-This script
-- Sets the encryption key for the CDB & PDB
-- We are using a tag
-    - Tags are important to identify which key it is, especially when using OKV
-        - In OKV you have the visibility to all the databases that are set and all the keys that are managed
-        - The tag uniquely identifies the encryption key
-        - This makes it easier to manage the wallets and know exactly which key you are looking at
-- This is the point of no return
-    - From this point forward the database expects the wallet and encryption key to be there when the database starts up
-- Each PDB also has its own unique key

 1. Run this script to set the master encryption key for CDB2 and PDB2